ozendorf/cilium/questions.md

 # Questions
 * is it possible to use hubble cli without hubble ui ?
+* how to map the firewall notions of rule priority in cilium NP ?